 Raissnia has collaborated with musicians such as Briggan Krauss, Charles Curtis, Aki Onda and Panagiotis Mavridis.
 Raissnia’s sixth one-person exhibition at Miguel Abreu Gallery was on display in the winter of 2019.
 Her work is held in the collections of The Museum of Modern Art (New York), the Museum of Contemporary Art (Los Angeles), the Pejman Foundation (Tehran), Colección INELCOM (Madrid), the Pinault Collection, and The Museum of Old and New Art (Tasmania).
 Selected Works: Raha Raissnia, a monograph dedicated to her work, was published by Ab-Anbar Gallery in 2015.

 Raissnia’s work was included in Greater New York at MoMA PS1, New York, in 2021-2022, and is currently on view in Singing in Unision: Artists Need to Create on the Same Scale That Society Has the Capacity to Destory, curated by Phong H. Bui and Cal McKeever of the Brooklyn Rail, at Ricco/Maresca, New York.
-Her forthcoming solo exhibition will be held at Empty Gallery opening in Winter 2022.
+Her solo exhibition Nour was held at Empty Gallery in Winter 2022.

 Biography courtesy of Miguel Abreu Gallery, New York